Puppy socialisation checklist

 A good tip is to regularly inspect your puppy’s ears, gums and paws to get her used to it to the point she isn’t phased by it.
 You could also add grooming into this routine.
 This will massively help you and your vet down the line.

 It’s not just things, oh no, it is people and animals too!

 - Older people

-This is going to sound mad, but you have to be creative with your list.
-Okay you have meeting men, well what about men with glasses, hats and beards.
+This is going to sound crazy, but you have to be creative with your list.
+Okay, you have “meeting men”, well what about men with glasses, hats, and beards?
 You can see why I’m not going to attempt a full list here!
 These are the variations I can think of…

 - Men with facial hair